 Minnesota state law (Statute 144.1251) requires that premature infants (defined as infants less than 36 weeks of gestation) and infants admitted to a higher level nursery (special care or intensive care) receive newborn pulse oximetry screening when medically appropriate, but prior to discharge.

 Currently, no nationally-standardized protocols for screening premature infants and infants in the NICU exist.
-The Minnesota recommended screening algorithm applies to healthy-appearing infants and does not apply to babies who were prenatally diagnosed with a CCHD or to premature or sick babies in the NICU.
+The screening algorithm we recommend in Minnesota applies to healthy-appearing infants and does not apply to babies who were prenatally diagnosed with a CCHD or to premature or sick babies in the NICU.

 Although providing pulse oximetry screening to infants in the NICU is important, national workgroups have stated that developing a simple algorithm for all NICU settings is challenging due to the heterogeneity of the underlying conditions, such as prematurity and sepsis.
 In general, the following recommendations exist for pulse oximetry screening in the NICU population:

 - Screening should be performed at 24 to 48 hours of age or as soon as medically appropriate